thomasridd/helloAWS/README.md

  7. Select new keypair, think of a sensible name, and download

 ####3.
 Connect to AWS
-[Connect to your instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) is the next request from Chris.
+[Connecting to your instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) is the next step.
 Again it is really simple stuff for people used to AWS.
 I had problems.

 This is the terminal command